 - Next should be a heading titled “Enclosures” or “Attachments”.
 Below this heading separately list each document you are including with the letter.

 - Include a heading for each point you wish to address.
 Include one to three paragraphs for each heading.
 These headings may include, for example: Occupational Duties, Diagnosis and Treatment, Functional Limitations, Surveillance, Personal Impact.

 - Place quotations or use separately indented paragraphs when quoting specific documents to make it clear you are referring to something exactly as it is written in the original document.

 - Conclude your letter with a brief line such as: “Thank you for your consideration.
-I look forward to hearing from you regarding the outcome of my Long Term Disability appeal.”
+I look forward to hearing from you regarding the outcome of my long term disability appeal.”

 If you take one thing away from this post, it should be this: an appeal is probably not your best option.
 Even the most carefully worded appeal letter is unlikely to change the insurer’s decision.

 The second most important take away should be to contact a Long Term Disability lawyer before appealing.
 There are no fees and no obligation.
-Michael would be pleased to hear from you.